-Lucens is a small town near Lausanne famous for its lovely castle, a small but important Sherlock Holmes Museum, ample opportunities for hiking and cycling, as well as a mini golf and swin golf courses in Cremin.
+Lucens, a small town near Lausanne, is famous for its lovely castle, a small but important Sherlock Holmes Museum, ample opportunities for hiking and cycling, as well as a mini-golf and swin golf courses in Cremin.

 Lucens is a small but lively town an easy 20-minute drive from Lausanne.
 This old village is beautifully located in the Broye region with the mighty Chateau de Lucens towering over the old town.
 Sir Adrian Conan Doyle lived in this medieval castle and the town thus has a small Sherlock Holmes Museum with memorabilia of his father Sir Arthur Conan Doyle and the most famous detective in literary history.
 Many hiking trails lead from the old town into the hills and forests where dedicated mountain bike and horse riding trails are open for public use.
 The small agricultural community Cremin sports 18-hole mini golf and swing golf courses.